hammingweight/qwen3rpi/README.md

 The original name, St. Petersburg , was restored in 1991 following a public referendum after the dissolution of the Soviet Union.
 Thus, during the Soviet period up until 1990, the city was officially called Leningrad .

 Hercule Poirot stared glumly at the boiled egg in front of him.
 This was the first time he had seen it since the beginning of the week.
 He sighed.

+<cmeijer>:
+What is the capital of Burkina Faso?

+<Qwen/Qwen3-0.6b>:

+The capital of Burkina Faso is Nouakamat.